briangeis/cisco-enterprise-network/README.md

 ## 4. Testing and Validation

-This section validates the network’s core functionality through four key tests: internal and external host connectivity, OSPF dynamic routing behavior, and HSRP redundancy and failover.
+This section validates the network's core functionality through four key tests: internal and external host connectivity, OSPF dynamic routing behavior, and HSRP redundancy and failover.
 These tests confirm that the network operates as designed, with proper routing,